lumirlumir/npm-bananass/README.en.md

 Wow!😲 Isn't it amazing?
 Now you can focus solely on the algorithm logic with simplified code.

+But is that all?
+Of course not!

+- Use of the latest syntax like ES2025, not limited to the Baekjoon Node.js environment
+- Use of custom modules and external libraries like `lodash`
+- Built-in support for ESLint and Prettier
+- Extensive documentation and community support
+- ...

+How about it?
+Wouldn't you like to experience more convenient problem-solving with the Bananass Framework?🤔

 ## Getting Started with Bananass

 Like `create-react-app` for React and `create-next-app` for Next.js,

 **Experience a new paradigm in problem-solving right now with `create-bananass-app` provided by the Bananass Framework!**

+You can instantly install and use the Bananass Framework with `create-bananass-app`!
+(Although it's not really an app<sup>App</sup>, but that's not important...🤔)

 ```bash
 npx create-bananass-app my-bananass-app --no-install